One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Pre-Training on Synthetic Data

-After generating a complete data matrix $X^* \in \mathbb{R}^{m \times n}$, we introduce missingness by applying a masking matrix $M \in \{0, 1\}^{m \times n}$, where the entry value $M_{ij}=1$ if and only if $(i, j) \in \Omega_{\mrm{obs}}$.
-To ensure \method is robust and generalizable to the variety of ways data can be missing in real-world scenarios, we pre-train on a comprehensive stock of synthetic datasets with several missingness patterns.
-For convenience, we define $p_{ij} = \P(M_{ij} = 1)$, the propensity of each entry in $X^*$.
+After generating a complete data matrix $X^* \in \mathbb{R}^{m \times n}$, we introduce missingness by applying a mask $M \in \{0, 1\}^{m \times n}$, where the entry value $M_{ij}=1$ if $(i, j) \in \Omega_{\mrm{obs}}$.
+To ensure \method is robust and generalizable to the variety of ways data can be missing in real-world scenarios, we pre-train on millions of synthetic datasets, each with a different mask.
+For convenience, we define $p_{ij} = \P(M_{ij} = 1)$, the propensity of each entry.
+We evaluate TabImpute on $13$ different missingness patterns: \mcar, $1$ \mar pattern, and $11$ \mnar patterns.
+For examples of these, see \cref{fig:missing_data_patterns}.